ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 7. Computer hard disk drives should be securely erased before disposal or recycling if it has held any personal or sensitive data.
 Information Assurance Branch should be consulted on the procedure to be followed.

-8. In compliance with the Data Protection Act, any personal data must be deleted when no longer required, thus must not be retained beyond the duration of engagement with the MoJ.
+8. In compliance with the Data Protection Act, any personal data must be deleted when no longer required, thus must not be retained beyond the duration of engagement with the MOJ.

-9. Where there is a need to provide access to large volumes of personal or sensitive data only MoJ computing facilities must be used.
-Removable media provided by MoJ must be returned to the MoJ after use.
+9. Where there is a need to provide access to large volumes of personal or sensitive data only MOJ computing facilities must be used.
+Removable media provided by MOJ must be returned to the MOJ after use.

 10. Paper records containing personal data should be stored, transported and disposed of securely.
 Sensitive waste paper should be collected separately from normal waste, and stored securely pending destruction by shredding or burning.
 As with electronic records, particular care should be taken when moving bulk paper records.